tanveerparhar/shopping-list/README.md

 # Shopping-list
-This app was made as a practice excercise to improve my skills on DOM manipulation.
+This app was made as a practice excercise to improve my skills in DOM manipulation.